Monday, 25 February 2013

 The fickle fingered brush knocked on the "Sweep's" door and immediately halted inanimately waiting the required response.

-I swore it gave us a little wave before disappearing forever.
+I'm certain it gave us a little wave before disappearing forever.

 Our "Sweep" friend never reappeared to witness our convulsions, the tears were tripping us!